backstage/backstage/docs/auth/oidc.md

 ```

 Please note a few things, the ID can be anything you want as long as it doesn't conflict
-with other refs, also we're exporting this reference, as well as the typings, we need to
+with other refs, also we're exporting this reference, as well as the `typings`, we need to
-be able to import this reference anywhere in the app, and the typings will tell typescript
+be able to import this reference anywhere in the app, and the `typings` will tell typescript
 what instance we're getting from DI when injecting the API.
 In this case we are defining
 an API for authentication, so we tell TS that this instance complies with 4 API
 interfaces: